ohmtech-rdi/eurorack-blocks/documentation/starter-kit/demos.md

 - Put the LEDs in their hole, and double check their orientation.
    - For the 2-pin red LEDs, **the shortest leg goes into the square-shaped-pad hole on the left**,
    - For the 3-pin LED, **the shortest leg goes into the hole on the right**.
-- Put the screw for the switch like for Frohmage, and try to put the switch tip in eliquibrium between the 2 extreme positions.
+- Put the screw for the switch like for Frohmager, and try to put the switch tip in eliquibrium between the 2 extreme positions.
    This will help putting the front panel later.
 - Put the 2 push-buttons and observe the flat side of the button ⚠️ and match it